es-victor/dribbble-shots-2022/README.md

 # dribbble weekly shots 2022 in flutter

-This repo consists of #flutter code a design I pick from weekly trend on dribble
+This repo consists of flutter codes basing on design shot I pick from weekly popular on dribbble

 # Thanks